Oatmeal Tea to Reduce Abdominal Bloating

 - Drink a cup of this tea before each meal.
 You should have the first one at breakfast, the second around 15 minutes before lunch, and the third 15 minutes before your dinner.

-- This will make you feel more satisfied, your food will be digested better, and nutrients will be absorbed without producing gas or bloating.
+- This will make you feel more satisfied, digest food better, and absorb nutrients without producing gas or bloating.

-- You’ll also notice you feel better and more relaxed in the evening.
+- Additionally, you’ll notice you feel better and more relaxed in the evening.

 Try following this simple regimen three times a week and see how you feel.
 You know your body better than anyone else, so only you can decide if it’s truly going to benefit you.